What is SOAR?

 3. You are an adult.

-An adult includes anyone 18 years of age or older as well as individuals who are within one month of their 18th birthday or children in the foster care system who are within three months of their 18th birthday.
+An adult includes anyone 18 years or older, individuals within one month of their 18th birthday, or children in the foster care system within 180 days of their foster care eligibility ending due to age.

-SOAR is not for people who have stable housing.
+SOAR is not for people who have stable housing or who have the resources to obtain housing.
 If you have questions about your eligibility, email soar@ncceh.org.

 How do I get assistance through SOAR?

 Below is a list of agencies who have SOAR-trained staff.
-Not every county has a SOAR caseworker, so please contact the SOAR program at If you have questions, call (919) 755-4393. if you cannot find a nearby caseworker. if you cannot find a nearby caseworker.
+Not every county has a SOAR caseworker, so please contact the SOAR program at If you have questions, call 919-755-4393 or email at soar@ncceh.org.

 County Agency Name Phone